 - Must be willing to work in an animal-related research environment.

 - Satisfactory completion of the Institute’s background investigation.

 - Must be willing to sign a confidentiality agreement

-This position requires constant adjusting focus, grasping, hearing, keying, seeing, sitting, talking, analyzing, calculating, communicating, reading, reasoning, writing, and working inside.
+This position requires constant grasping, hearing, keying, seeing, sitting, talking, analyzing, calculating, communicating, reading, reasoning, and writing.